 Marc stressed this point at Westmoor as well.
 “The word ‘no’ just doesn’t exist in clubs.
 I’ve always told my employees when they come in that, if you don’t have an answer or don’t know how to do it, you ask somebody else and we try to make it happen no matter what.
 At most restaurants, outside of the high-end ones, I don’t see that happening.”

-Despite a lack of emphasis on food and beverage in some private clubs, there are many avenues for improvements in their bar programs, especially in margins and profitability.
+Despite a lack of emphasis on food and beverage in some private clubs, there are many avenues for improvements in their country club bar programs, especially in margins and profitability.

 “Just because we can run 40% margins, it doesn’t mean we can let go of control levels in our beverage program.
 Product variance is still an issue.
 Theft is still an issue.
 That gets lost a lot of times at bigger clubs.
 We still have to be able to adjust for things like that,” Tim tells us.
 “It was the biggest reason why I had interest in picking up BevSpot at Black Rock and bringing it over to Oak Hill.”